When Was the Great Wall of China Built?

 When was the Great Wall of China built

-During the Han Dynasty (206 BC-220 AD), the wall was further extended and fortified.
+During the Han Dynasty (206 BC-220 AD), the wall was further and fortified and extended to today's Xinjiang.
 The Han Dynasty also built watchtowers and fortifications along the wall, which served as lookout points and defensive positions.

 The Great Wall of China was rebuilt and expanded once again during the Ming Dynasty (1368-1644).
 This was the most ambitious period of construction for the wall, and it was during this time that most of today’s existing sections of the wall were built.
 The Ming Dynasty added watchtowers, fortresses, and barracks along the wall, making it a formidable defensive structure.